brege/VortexBox-Mods/README.rst

   - fix mp4 mirroring to follow "new scene stanard"

-  - add option to remux and transcode from mkv to ogg (libvorbis for audio, libtheora for video) at /flacmirror.php under "wikipedia standard"
+  - add option to remux and transcode from mkv to ogg (libvorbis for audio, libtheora for video) under "wikipedia standard"

   - quality selectors for mp4 etc mirroring

 - [scripts] installing scripts

-  - make script to add and remove these changes to get back to the original, official software supported by `vortexbox.org`_
+  - make script to add and remove these changes to get back to the original, official software supported by http://vortexbox.org

   - add install/delete scripts for webmin, serviio, etc